mayu-ot/hidden-challenges-MR/_posts/2020-09-01-blind-baselines.markdown

 Our baselines put scores of deep models in a context.
 Surprisingly, our blind baselines are competitive and even outperform some deep models.

-- **Prior-Only** : This baseline predicts temporal locations without using videos or query sentences.
+- **Prior-Only Blind** : This baseline predicts temporal locations without using videos or query sentences.
 - **Action-Aware Blind**: This baseilne uses only one word in a query sentence to predict temporal locations of moments.
 For simplicity, we use the first verb in a query sentence.
 - **Blind-TAN**: This is a neural network-based model that uses the full query sentence.
 Blind-TAN is built upon 2D-TAN [^1].
 Blind-TAN removes a module to extract visual features and replace the module with a learnable map to capture language biases.
 We trained Blind-TAN to predicts temporal locations solely with query sentences.